Abhiramon/Pacman_RL_with_feedback/README.md

 ## Experiments with feedback

 * Option: Read from file - is for loading feature weights from previous run
-* Option: Write to file - is for storing weights after runs to lead next time
+* Option: Write to file - is for storing weights after runs to read next time
-* Option: Explore - To choose a random action with a probability (Required for learning).
+* Option: Explore - to choose a random action with a probability (Required for learning).
-* Option: Use queries - To give feedback for next 3 games
+* Option: Use queries - to give feedback for next 3 games

 1. Use f, t, t, f to run with exploration, without feedback and write weights to file.
 (We used this for 3 episodes to allow agent to learn some basic rules)
 2. Use t, f, f, t to load weights and use feedback without exploration.
 (We used this for 4 episodes to test feedback mechanism)